danielharrell/open-eyes-lect-2017-18/Open.md

 [Back to top](#top)

-[^Socrates]: "...it is the function of the philosopher to be able to investigate all things.
+[^Socrates.]: "...it is the function of the philosopher to be able to investigate all things.
 For if it is not the function of the philosopher, who is it who will inquire whether Socrates and Socrates seated are the same thing, or whether one thing